1/31/2025

 Analyst, Carnegie

 Okay, okay.
 It's always slow.
 I understand.
 The final question I have is related to harvesting conditions in Sweden.
 And in the Nordics overall, we have had quite a mild winter.
-Has that impacted harvesting conditions for you guys?
-What are you seeing?
-And then in relation to that question, You alluded to the point that there's scarcity of wood raw material globally.
+Has that impacted harvesting conditions?
+For you guys, what are you seeing?
+And then in relation to that, you alluded to the point that there's scarcity of wood, raw material globally.
 If you would compare the cost of logs and pulpwood for you guys compared to your global competitors, how is that situation at the moment?

 speaker